go101/golds/README.md

 * support multi GOOS pages
 * also should embedding chain for method list
 * exported values: jump from code to details page, not highlight target.
-* shortcuts
-  ~ and backspace to back
-  -: expand to next level
-  +: collapse to next level
 * asParams/asResults lists exclude the methods of unexported types.
 * align asTypeOf items: sort by value | sort by position | sort by name
 * better cgo support, parse c code.